meerk40t/svgelements/README.md

 ### SVG Viewport Scaling, Unit Scaling

 There is need in many applications to append a transformation for the viewbox, height, width.
-So as to prevent a variety of errors where the expected size is far vastly different from the actual size.
-If we have a viewbox of "0 0 100 100" but the height and width show that to be 50cm wide, then a path "M25,50L75,50" within that viewbox has a real size of length of 25cm which can be quite different from 50 (unit-less value).
+So as to prevent a variety of errors where the expected size is vastly different from the actual size.
+If we have a viewbox of "0 0 100 100" but the height and width show that to be 50cm wide, then a path "M25,50L75,50" within that viewbox has a real size of length of 25cm which can be quite different from 50 (unitless value).

 This conversion is done through the `Viewbox` object.
-This operation is automatically done for SVG.elements() objects.
+This operation is automatically done for during SVG parsing.

 Viewbox objects have a call to `.transform()` which will provide the string for an equivolent transformation for the given viewbox.

 The `Viewbox.transform()` code conforms to the algorithm given in SVG 1.1 7.2, SVG 2.0 8.2 'equivalent transform of an SVG viewport.'
-This will also fully implement the `preserveAspectRatio`, `xMidYMid`, and `meetOrSlice` values.
+This will also fully implement the `preserveAspectRatio`, `xMidYMid`, and `meetOrSlice` values for the viewboxes.

 ## SVG Shapes